You’ve been invited to for a video interview

 Turn off all other mobile devices

-Obvious advice!
-Do not use your mobile phone for a Skype interview.
+Obvious advice - Do not use your mobile phone for a video interview.

-Never treat a Skype interview as “it’s only a Skype interview”.
+Never treat a video interview as “it’s only a Zoom interview”.
 Prepare as if it were a face-to-face meeting so be confident and ensure you give the interviewer every reason to ask you back to meet on a face-to-face basis.

 This blog piece was written by Philip Macdonald, Co-Founder at Wade Macdonald.